kirbysayshi/broad-phase-bng/README.md

 		frameborder="0">
 	</iframe>
 	<figcaption>
 		Fig. 3: Brute force collision in action!
 The colliding squares are darker.
-Click to add more and watch the framerate fall.
+Click to add more and watch the framerate fall (eventually).
 Mouseover to start, mouseout to stop.
 	</figcaption>
 </figure>